 Deborah S. Gordon

-She received the Dean Jennifer L. Rosato Excellence in the Classroom Award in 2017.
+Professor Gordon was chosen by graduating students to receive the Dean Jennifer L. Rosato Excellence in the Classroom Award in 2017.